wp-plugins/slider-wd/readme.txt

 1. Log in to the administrator panel.
 1. Go to Plugins Add > New > Upload.
-1. Click `Choose file` (`Browse`) and select the downloaded zip file of the slider.
+1. Click "Choose file" ("Browse") and select the downloaded zip file of the slider.
 *For Mac Users*
 *Go to your Downloads folder and locate the folder with the Slider WD.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.*
-1. Click `Install Now` button.
+1. Click "Install Now" button.
-1. Click `Activate Plugin` button for activating the Slider WD.
+1. Click "Activate Plugin" button for activating the Slider WD.

 If any problem occurs, please contact us at  [info@web-dorado.com](mailto:info@web-dorado.com).